Edward II (film): Plot

-The queen hopes that once Gaveston is away she could reconcile with her husband, but he rejects her once again.
+The queen hopes that once Gaveston is away she can reconcile with her husband, but he rejects her once again.
 In a last effort to regain her husband's affection, she allows Gaveston to return.
 The king and his lover resume their relationship, but their enemies are ready to strike back.

 Isabella and Mortimer, who has become her lover, plan to rule the realm through Edward and Isabella's young son, the future Edward III.
 When Kent tries to save his brother, he is murdered by Isabella.
 The nobles are soon plotting to get rid not only of Gaveston but also the king.
-Mortimer, their leader, is a military man and practising sadomasochist who takes a grim pleasure in personally torturing Gaveston and the lovers' friend Spencer, who he addresses as "girl boy."
+Mortimer, their leader, is a military man and practicing sadomasochist who takes a grim pleasure in personally torturing Gaveston and the lovers' friend Spencer, whom he addresses as "girl boy."
 Their torture takes place while there is a clash between the police and members of the British gay rights organisation Outrage.

-After Gaveston and Spencer's assassinations, Edward, who has been thrown in a dungeon, is executed by impalement on a red-hot poker.
+After Gaveston's and Spencer's assassinations, Edward, who has been thrown in a dungeon, is executed by impalement on a red-hot poker.
 This hideous fate is presented as a nightmare from which the imprisoned king awakens.
 The executioner, when he does arrive, tosses away his lethal weapon and kisses the man he was sent to kill.

 Back in the castle, Mortimer and Isabella enjoy their triumph just briefly.
 The king's young son, Edward III, who all along has been neglected by both parents and who has witnessed their quarrels, has donned his mother's earrings and lipstick and, while listening to classical music on his Walkman, walks atop a cage that imprisons his mother and Mortimer.